dotansimha/graphql-code-generator/website/docs/config-reference/require-field.md

 ## Specifying from the command line

-You can also specify `require.extensions` as a cli flag using `-r`.
+You can also specify `require.extensions` as a CLI flag using `-r`.

-Specifying `-r` using a CLI flag will load your `require.extension` _before_ loading the `.yml` file, and this way you can load environment variables using `dotenv` and use those environment variables in your `.yml` config file.
+Specifying the `-r` CLI flag will load your `require.extension` _before_ loading the `.yml` file.

+This way, you can load environment variables using `dotenv` and use those environment variables in your `.yml` config file.

 ### `dotenv` Integration

-If you wish to use [dotenv](https://github.com/motdotla/dotenv) to load environment variables, you can install `dotenv` from npm and then to use the `require` cli flag to preload the `dotenv` require extensions: `-r dotenv/config`.
+If you wish to use [dotenv](https://github.com/motdotla/dotenv) to load environment variables, you can install `dotenv` from npm and then use the `require` CLI flag: `-r dotenv/config`.

-It will make sure to load your `.env` file before executing the codegen and loading your `.yml` file, so environment variables that are used in your config file will be replaced with the correct value.
+It will make sure to load your `.env` file before executing the codegen and loading your `.yml` file, so environment variables used in your config file will be replaced with the correct value.

 To get started with this integration, make sure you have `.env` file with variables, `dotenv` installed, and codegen is being executed like that: